karenamckinnon/PEP/README.md

 If you would like access to these .mat files, or information about how to produce them, please contact Karen McKinnon.

-We have also provided the time series of T95, which is produced from the daily station data, as part of the supplementary information.
+We have also provided the time series of T95 (PEP-T95TimeSeries.txt), which is produced from the daily station data.
+The .txt file can be found in the supplementary information, as well as in this github repo.
+Note that, in the codes, the .txt file is never called, but you can use it in order to skip over some of the data processing steps.
+Also note that T95 is *technically* defined for all days of the year (and so the values are provided at daily resolution); however, all of our analysis only relies on the peak summer values.

 The code 'main.m' serves as a wrapper for the remainder of the subroutines.